 Most companies in the Netherlands reimburse the costs of travel for their staff.
 Even if it is not compulsory.
 Sometimes they provide an allowance or offset the costs against the tax.
-What rules apply depends on employee’s situation.
+What rules apply depends on the employee’s situation.

 Employees driving their own car

 Employees driving their own car may get a kilometre allowance for daily travel between work and home.
 The allowance is set by the Tax Authority.
-It is free of tax and social security contributions of no more than €0.19 per kilometer and no more than 214 days per year.
+It is free of tax and social security contributions of no more than €0.19 per kilometre and no more than 214 days per year.

 Driving a leased car

-A leased car is the cost that is chargeable to your business, not part of your business assets.
-You may offset the costs against your revenue, on condition that you take account of private use of the car.
+A leased car is a cost that is chargeable to your business, not part of your business assets.
+You may offset the costs against your revenue, on condition that you take into account of private use of the car.
 You may also deduct VAT charges to you by the leasing company.

 Driving a company car